Back To Search Results

 Contraindications

 Triamcinolone injections are strongly contraindicated for epidural administration due to serious medical adverse effects, including paralysis, cortical blindness, and death.
-Additionally, prolonged use of glucocorticoids may lead to hypothalamic-pituitary-adrenal (HPA) suppression.[14][15]
-In patients with head trauma, high doses of corticosteroids are not recommended due to the risk of early mortality.
-Systemic corticosteroids are not indicated for use in fungal or viral infections.
+Additionally, prolonged use of glucocorticoids may lead to hypothalamic-pituitary-adrenal (HPA) suppression.[16][17]
+High doses of corticosteroids are not recommended in patients with head trauma due to the risk of early mortality.
+Systemic corticosteroids are not indicated in patients with fungal or viral infections.
 Contraindications to triamcinolone include patients with tuberculosis due to the risk of reactivation.

 Patients diagnosed with diabetes mellitus should use caution when systemically dosing triamcinolone (as with all corticosteroids) due to its hyperglycemic adverse effect.
-A higher incidence of skin atrophy is noted with glucocorticoid use in the elderly population due to aging.
-Patients diagnosed with psychosis should also use extreme caution as triamcinolone may cause exacerbation of related symptoms.
+Patients diagnosed with psychosis should also use extreme caution, as triamcinolone may exacerbate related symptoms.

-Corticosteroids are known to exacerbate glaucoma; thus, primary care physician supervision is necessary.[16]
-Pregnant patients should not use triamcinolone for prolonged use due to potency.
-Corticosteroid use is contraindicated in children under the age of two.
+Corticosteroids are known to exacerbate glaucoma; thus, primary care physician supervision is necessary.[18]
+Due to its potency, pregnant patients should not use triamcinolone for prolonged durations.
+Corticosteroid use is contraindicated in children younger than 2.
+Injectable triamcinolone often contains benzyl alcohol, so its use in neonates should be avoided to prevent potential gasping syndrome.

 Monitoring

 Patients taking triamcinolone should undergo monitoring to relieve symptoms and any adverse effects.
-The liver (LFTs) and kidney (BUN and creatinine concentrations) function also require monitoring in individuals with hepatic or renal impairment, and dose adjustment is made accordingly.[17][18]
-It is essential to monitor the cardiac function in patients with a past medical history of congestive heart failure or arrhythmias.
+Monitoring parameters include body weight, blood pressure, electrolytes, 2-hour postprandial glucose, chest radiograph with extended therapy duration, and bone mineral density with prolonged use or in patients older than 65.[19][20]
+It is essential to monitor the cardiac function in patients with a medical history of congestive heart failure or arrhythmias.

 Toxicity